mathworks/vehicle-pure-pursuit/README.md

 PRODUCT REQUIREMENTS:

-The models use the following MathWorks products, all from R22020a release:
+The models use the following MathWorks products, all from R2020a release:
 1)MATLAB
 2)Simulink
 3)Vehicle Dynamics Blockset
 4)Automated Driving Toolbox
 5)Navigation Toolbox

+6)Aerospace Blockset
+7)Aerospace Toolbox
+Note: The Aerospace Blockset and Aerospace Toolbox are only required for the "purePursuitUSCity" model to convert from rad/s to degree/s.
+In case of the absence of these two toolboxes, define the conversion factor from rad/s to degree/s using a gain block and use the model.

 Minimum Hardware Requirements for Running Models in 3D Simulation Environment: